 Most people know about addictions to substance’s like alcohol and drugs, but not many people understand that love addiction is just as real and just as destructive-- and often more painful, as other addictions.
 Because this addiction is not well known, it often goes untreated for countless individuals suffering.

 A Love Addict becomes overly dependent and reliant to any person- a friend, parent, acquaintance, coworker, child, celebrities- just so long as the person/ object helps to provide an emotional escape from reality-- just as a alcohol, cocaine, or any other addiction would for an addict.
 Most commonly- love addiction occurs in interpersonal or romantic love relationships.

 The dysfunctional dependency to a person results in unhealthy behaviors, compulsions, and obsessions.
 If a love addict had any sense of purpose and self-worth before becoming 'hooked', it dissolves once his or her obsession kicks in (the object- drug of choice) -- which allows the love addict to feel alive; gain a sense of purpose; gain a sense of value; and help to increase a sense of self worth.

-Like a heroin addict, love addicts abandon themselves as all their energy becomes preoccupied on their drug of choice; a fabricated love relationship.
+Like a heroin addict, love addicts abandon themselves as all their energy becomes preoccupied with their drug of choice; a fabricated love relationship.

 Dispelling the falsehood that one actually becomes addicted to love, the truth is love addiction is not an addiction to real love.
 While a love addict may look as if they are pursuing real love, they are in fact running away from real intimacy.
 To the love-addicted, this truth can be quite astonishing.
 Why is this?

-Because a love addict often feels there is love actually happening in an addictive relationship-- it appears (or feel) to have some level of intimacy, but in fact addictive relationships have very little, if any, love and intimacy going on.
-Real love is never addictive; and addiction is never love.
+Because a love addict often feels there is love actually happening in an addictive relationship-- it appears (or feel) to have some level of intimacy, but in fact, addictive relationships have very little if any, love and intimacy going on.
+Real love is never addictive-- and addiction is not love.

 Love addiction is a compulsive, obsessive, and dysfunctional dependency to a person in a relationship.